yaymukund/yaymukund.github.io/source/_posts/2014-04-21-emberjs-sessions-without-injections.markdown

 ## Add a login route and authenticate method.

-Once we have this architecture, stuff seems to fall into place.
+Once I had this architecture, stuff fell into place.
 The route is a standard route that defines a single authenticate action.
 Note that the login and password are neatly kept within the route's controller.

 ```javascript app/routes/login.js
 export default Ember.Route.extend({